 MHIC maintained an interest in and monitoring of activities and developments adjacent to the Harbour ensuring that they are up to date and aware of issues that might arise which would impinge on operations within the Harbour.

 (xii) 150th Anniversary

 The MHIC 150th Anniversary display boards were located in Maldon Library and also used in a number of local events such as the Maldon Heritage Weekend.
 Commissioners gave talks to the public.
 The prize-winning logo design provided by the schools’ competition was used for a large flowerbed in the Promenade Park.
 The display boards will continue to be used.

 Over the year, the MHIC raised its profile.

 In looking forward to 2016/17, Commissioners have identified the following issues as on-going and scheduled for completion during the year.

 (i) Consultation with Stakeholders

 The important work of consulting with local stakeholders and regulatory organisations will be continued.
-On-going work includes holding the next Annual Public Meeting and the Joint River Safety Meeting, both in early 2016, and continued annual liaison and ad hoc meetings with the local authority.
+On-going work includes holding the next Annual Public Meeting and the Joint River Safety Meeting, both in early 2017, and continued regular liaison and ad hoc meetings with the local authority.

 (ii) Publication of Information